kenny-lfx/swe-interview-test/README.md

 - **Frontend**: Visit **http://localhost:3000** in your browser to view the Product List application.
 - **Backend**: The backend is available at **http://localhost:5001**.
 You can check the endpoints directly by navigating to:
-  - **http://localhost:5001/api/products** - Returns the list of products.
-  - **http://localhost:5001/api/products/:id** - Deletes a product with the specified ID.

 ## Scripts Summary